reisblucas/neural.fy/README.md

 </div>

 1. Search albums using the artist name;
+2. Artist exists?\
-2. Artist exists? -> Return results in page  | Else -> Return 'No results found for "your input search".';
+&nbsp;&nbsp; Yes → Return results in page.\
+&nbsp;&nbsp; No → Return 'No results found for "your input search".'
-3. Results will be rendered in the screen.
+3. Result will be rendered in the screen.

 ___